BadassAman4014/Farmily-revised/README.md

 ## 🌾 AgroHire: Labor Portal 🤝💼
 We are working on developing a labor portal so that farmers can easily connect with available labor during crucial agricultural cycles, ensuring workforce availability for tasks like sowing, harvesting, and other key agricultural activities. 🧑‍🌾👩‍🌾

-## UN Sustainable Development Goals and Targets:
+## 🌍 UN Sustainable Development Goals and Targets 🎯🌐

 <p align="center">
   <img src="assets/images/SDG/hunger.png" width="30%" alt="SDG Goal 1">